 Design Question

-How might we transform Ship Smart’s highest drop-off sales form into a guided self-service experience that builds trust, reduces friction, and increases conversion?
+How might we transform Ship Smart's highest-drop-off-revenue workflow into a guided self-service quoting experience that builds confidence, reduces friction, and increases conversion rates?

 Research & Discovery